davidwhogg/GaiaAlerts/README.md

 ## Acknowledgements
 This is an academic project; please cite us if you use this code.
 Additionally, if you use the data in any scientific publications, there are acknowledgment and citation requirements from the *Gaia* Mission.
 Obey!

+## Installation
+The scraping code depends on numpy, astropy, bs4, html5lib.
+These can all be `pip`-installed.